 In order to support your application for a place at the school(s) you can select any reasons below.
 You may tick as many reasons as you like.

 Whilst you may give reasons for your preference(s), the relevant oversubscription criteria will be used to determine who should be offered places if a school receives more applications than there are places available.
-You can find details of the oversubscription criteria for North Somerset schools in the Parents’ Guide to Transferring to Secondary School and Year 10 Intake Admissions.
+You can find details of the oversubscription criteria for North Somerset schools in the Parents’ Guide to Transferring to Secondary School.